chakra-ui/panda/.changeset/mighty-snakes-sit.md

 ---

-Fix the special `[*]` rule which used to generate the same rule for every conditions, which is not what most people need (it's still possible by explicitly using `conditions: true`).
+Fix the special `[*]` rule which used to generate the same rule for every breakpoints, which is not what most people need (it's still possible by explicitly using `responsive: true`).

 ```ts
 const card = defineRecipe({